 - Each clinical course reflects didactic instruction of clinical skills learned in previous semester of academic coursework

-- Each clinical course has specific completion criteria and is appropriate to the ATS level within the ATEP (See Item 3 below for more details)
+- Each clinical course has specific completion criteria and is appropriate to the ATS level within the ATP (See Item 3 below for more details)

 - If a student does not successfully complete all of the requirements of their clinical course as outlined in each clinical course syllabus, the student will not be allowed to proceed to additional clinical or didactic ATR coursework which will result in the student needing to complete a(n) additional semester(s) at Heidelberg University beyond the traditional 4 year plan to complete the ATP.